Georg Quistgaard: Resistance

 During the occupation of Denmark, Quistgaard was connected to "Hjemmefronten" (the home front) og Special Operations Executive for whom he was a contact person and courier.
 He scouted for new airdrop sites, helped found the Hvidsten group as well as participating in their initial airdrop receptions.

-Quistgaard and his wife provided support for Special Operations Executive (SOE) operatives organized by British Intelligence.

 Additionally Quistgaard participated in the reception of allied airdropped weapons in the area of Gyldenløves Høj.

-On several occasions Quistgaard demanded (in vain) that one SOE operative, an Englishman who had parachuted into Denmark, should be returned as inadequate.
-During a subsequent interrogation of this operative by the Gestapo, he identified Quistgaard as being with the Resistance.

 On 13 January 1944 the Gestapo arrested Quistgaard in his home (Abenraa 10, Copenhagen) after an exchange of fire; they incarcerated him in Vestre Fængsel.
 His wife was not at home and managed to escape to Sweden, a fact which the resistance later communicated to Quistgaard.

 The January 1944 issue of De frie Danske describes a drawn out firefight around 3 pm in the Copenhagen street Aabenraa between the Gestapo and Danish patriots.
 The newspaper learned that five people were arrested in a building there, after they ran out of ammunition.

 On 28 January 1944 the Gestapo arrested Quistgaard's mother.
 The interrogation by the Gestapo took place at their headquarters in Dagmarhus.
 Quistgaard's prison diary and letters to his wife and mother suggest that he did not feel he was subjected to torture, but rather that there was some element of mutual respect between him and his interrogators.
 Quistgaard's initial interrogation included sleep deprivation, including one 28-hour interrogation, and thinly veiled threats of being beaten with a rubber baton.